andormade/andor.cool/_pages/aflordepiel.md

 The frames were digitized by re-photographing them from the negatives using a Nikon D780 DSLR camera with a Sigma 105mm f/2.8 EX DG OS HSM macro lens.

-The individual frames where edited in Lightroom, and then stitched together with FFmpeg.
+The individual frames were edited in Lightroom, and then stitched together with FFmpeg.
 The excessive amount of dust and dirt was transferred onto the film during the digitization process.